abz2489/scrum-sisters/README.md

 - Footer
 - Hero image (to be chosen)
 - Button to view teams under hero image
-- Teams carousel
+- Teams carousel - teams carousel was removed along with the decision to include profile pictures
 - Prompt to register

 **Teams Page**
 - Teams Title
 - Grid tiles of teams
-- View Profile button for each tile
+- View Profile button for each tile - Amended to using card reveal
 - Pagination
     - 5 teams per page for mobile
     - 9 teams per page for tablet